Bedrock-OSS/bedrock-wiki/docs/blocks/block-culling.md

 Block culling rule conditions are experimental and require Upcoming Creator Features to be enabled.
 :::

-Culling rules will always cull against for full, opaque faces of adjacent blocks.
+Culling rules will cull against full, opaque faces of adjacent blocks by default.
 However, they can also cull against other types of blocks based on the rule's `condition` parameter.

 <CodeHeader>minecraft:block_culling_rules > rules</CodeHeader>